Dhuoda: Liber Manualis

 The Liber Manualis is arguably what Dhuoda is most well known for.
 This hand book consists of seventy-three chapters as well as an introduction, invocation, and prologue.
 The book is full of practical moral directives aimed to help guide her sons through life.
 It is an invaluable document both for the general history of the Frankish era, but also for the history of education and the standards of education which could be attained by women even within the prescriptive bounds of early medieval society.
 It contains numerous quotations from and allusions to the Bible, and some references to secular writers, though some of the references are incorrect and the Latin is not overly polished.

 Dhuoda wrote the Liber Manualis while she was fearing for the lives of herself and her children.
 Christian devotion was an important part in the lives of Frankish nobility and was the main theme throughout the handbook.
-Although the books title doesn’t contain the name of her son, William, it is made clear in the introduction and conclusion of the book that the intended audience was that of her oldest son.
+Although the book's title doesn’t contain the name of her son, William, it is made clear in the introduction and conclusion of the book that the intended audience was that of her oldest son.
 Some historians also believe that in addition to her son Dhuoda intended to have the extended audience of his peers at court including Charles the Bald.
 In addition to this she also encouraged William to share what he learned from the handbook with his younger brother when he is older.